-A gene is a segment of deoxyribonucleic acid ( DNA DNA Genes are segments of deoxyribonucleic acid (DNA) that contain the code for a specific protein that functions in one or more types of cells in the body.
-Chromosomes are structures within cells... read more ) and contains the code for a specific protein that functions in one or more types of cells in the body ( see Genes and Chromosomes Genes and Chromosomes Genes are segments of deoxyribonucleic acid (DNA) that contain the code for a specific protein that functions in one or more types of cells in the body.
-Chromosomes are structures within cells... read more for a discussion about genetics).
+A gene is a segment of deoxyribonucleic acid (DNA DNA Genes are segments of deoxyribonucleic acid (DNA) that contain the code for a specific protein that functions in one or more types of cells in the body or the code for functional ribonucleic... read more ) and contains the code for a specific protein that functions in one or more types of cells in the body ( see Genes and Chromosomes Genes and Chromosomes Genes are segments of deoxyribonucleic acid (DNA) that contain the code for a specific protein that functions in one or more types of cells in the body or the code for functional ribonucleic... read more for a discussion about genetics).
 Genes contain instructions that determine how the body is supposed to look and function.

 Noonan syndrome can be inherited from a parent who has an affected gene or can occur spontaneously in a child whose parents are unaffected.
 One of several different genes may be involved.
 Noonan syndrome is relatively common, occurring in about 1 in 1,000 to 2,500 people.
 Both boys and girls can be affected.